pronesto/DCC888/README.md

 ### Constant Propagation

-In this [lab](/ConstantPropagation), the student will implement the sparse data-flow equations for [constant propagation](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/SparseAbstractInterpretation.pdf), which will be used reduce the number of instructions in a program.
+In this [lab](/ConstantPropagation), the student will implement the sparse data-flow equations for [constant propagation](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/SparseAbstractInterpretation.pdf).
+The student will use the results of this analysis to remove some instructions (those whose value can be computed at compilation time) from the program.

 ### Alias Analysis